Preschool Enrichment Program

 Victoria Daycare Centre

 The Victoria Day Care Centre (VDCC) was established in 1972.
-They are committed to providing care to each child in a nurturing and stimulating environment so that they will develop to their fullest potential.
+We are committed to providing care to each child in a nurturing and stimulating environment so that your child will develop to their fullest potential.
 Children participate in a wide variety of activities such as music, art, games, dress-up, outdoor play and field trips.

-Parents are invited and encouraged to share in activities, volunteer at the day care, join committees and attend parenting workshops.
-VDCC recognizes that parents are their child’ first and lifelong teacher and values the opportunity to partner with them in supporting their child’s learning and development.
+Parents are invited and encouraged to share in activities, volunteer, join committees and attend parenting workshops.
+VDCC recognizes that you as parents are your child’s first and lifelong teacher and values the opportunity to collaborate with you in supporting your child’s learning and development.

 To contact the VDCC, call 204-728-9845